UPPMAX/jobstats/README.md

     -X directory       Hard directory prefix to use for jobstats files.
                        Jobstats files are assumed available directly:
                            '<hard-prefix>/<jobid>'
-    -f file            finishedjobinfo script
+    --no-multijobs     Run finishedjobinfo separately for each jobid, rather than once with all jobids bundled into one -j option -f file            finishedjobinfo script
     -P file            plot_jobstats script